fletchjp/MERG-Arduino-Software/VSCODE.md

 The setting was wrong in my global settings.json.

+It was also wrong in some local settings.json.

+The error is persisting although I have edited all the occurences I can find.
+There could be another source.

 ## Conclusion

 I think I have now sorted out all the problems I have had so far.